CristalProspective for: Porphyry Copper-Molybdenum.

 On the Cristal property, the West Fissure undergoes an abrupt change in direction from N-S to N45W, precisely where it is intersected by a NE-SW regional structure.
 Condor geologists believe that the intersection of these deep seated structures is the centre of the target at Cristal.

 Unconfirmed verbal information was obtained in early 2010 concerning a drill program conducted by another major company in the mid-1990's in what is now within or very close to the southern boundary of the Cristal claims.
 This source reported drill intercepts of 40 to 50m grading 0.7% to 0.8%Cu in one drillhole and approximately 80m of 1%Cu in another, with mineralization remaining open to the north under the ignimbrite cover.
-If true, this would confirm Condor's interpretation of the main mineralized target lying to the north within Condor's Cristal claims.
+If true, this would support Condor's interpretation that the main mineralized target lies to the north within our Cristal claims.